Become a VIP & Unlock Exclusive Deals! Join Now

 Your Allergies to Food, Insect, Metals, Medication, Etc.

-If you have severe allergies and carry an epinephrine autoinjector, consider engraving this on your medical ID.
+If you have severe allergies and carry an epinephrine autoinjector (epi-pen), consider engraving this on your medical ID and where you keep it for quick and easy access.
 Here are some abbreviations and recommended engraving to alert responders of life-saving epinephrine (adrenaline) autoinjectors:

 • EPI